vinniefranco/anglerfish-splitk-keeb/README.md

 ### Default Firmware Keymap
 ![Keymap](keymap-drawer/anglerfish.svg)

+---

 ### Build Guide
 Soon...

+> [!NOTE]\
-IMPORTANT: When submitting the gerber for manufacturing, set the PCB thickness to 0.8mm.
+> IMPORTANT: When submitting the gerber for manufacturing, set the PCB thickness to 0.8mm.

+> [!WARNING]\
-### Gotchas
+>  Gotchas
-Trackpoint ZMK support is bleeding edge.
+> Trackpoint ZMK support is bleeding edge.
 Thar be dragons.